Actcheng/100-days-of-code/r2-log.md

 ## Log

+### R2D5: 4 May, 2019
+Watched videos of Week 3 and written notes: Speech recognition; Quiz (Skipped one day)

+### R2D4: 2 May, 2019
+Watched videos of Week 3 and written notes: Error analysis of beam search; Attention model

 ### R2D3: 1 May, 2019
 Watched videos of Week 3 and written notes: Basic model of seq-to-seq model, picking the most likely sentence, beam model.